ParthaEth/GIF/README.md

 10. Finally follow an AMT tutorial to deploye and obtain the results
 11. You may use the `plot_results.py` or `plot_histogram_results.py` script to visualize AMT results

-#### Running the neive vector conditioning model
+#### Running the naive vector conditioning model
-* Code to run vector conditioning to arrvie soon on a different branch:-)
+* Code to run vector conditioning to arrvie soon on a different branch :-)

 ## Acknowledgements
 We thank H. Feng for prepraring the training data, Y. Feng and S. Sanyal for support with the rendering and projection pipeline, and C. Köhler, A. Chandrasekaran, M. Keller, M. Landry, C. Huang, A. Osman and D. Tzionas for fruitful discussions, advice and proofreading.
 We specially thank Taylor McConnell for voicing over our video.